Try Semrush

 Or maybe you run an ecommerce site with 5 million pages.
 Unless you internal link PERFECTLY and have a ton of external links, Google’s going to have a tough time finding all of those pages.
 That’s where sitemaps come in.

-With that, here’s how to setup a sitemap…and optimize it for SEO.
+With that, here’s how to setup a sitemap… and optimize it for SEO.

-Best Practices
+Best Practices for Sitemaps

 Create a Sitemap